Average Business Loan Rates in 2024

 Business finances

 Your business’s financial standing indicates your likelihood of repaying a loan, which would impact your interest rate.
 If a lender perceives you as a high-risk borrower, you would likely receive a higher rate.
-Be prepared to share your revenue, business cash flow and profitability documents.
+Be prepared to share your revenue, cash flow and profitability documents.

-Small business lenders may have specific revenue requirements, similar to credit score requirements.
+Small business lenders may have specific revenue requirements similar to credit score requirements.
 Should you be approved, you may also need to explain how you plan to spend the loan funds.

 Time in business